KyhleOhlinger/ohlinger.co/_posts/2020-07-25-automation-series-part-1.markdown

 ==> default: Destroying VM and associated drives...
 ```

-I hope all went well and that you successfully managed to create your first VM using Vagrant and Ansible.
-During the next blog post we will be attempting to install and configure software using Ansible.
+I hope all went well and that you successfully managed to create your first VM using Vagrant and Ansible!

 ## Useful Resources: